ganang/stroke-matching-iOS/README.md

 # SwiftUI with C++ & Bazel: StrokeMatching

-This repository showcases the implementation of Stroke Matching, a gesture recognition feature, using SwiftUI integrated with C++ and Bazel.
+This repository showcases the implementation of Stroke Matching, a gesture recognition feature to match the user-drawn strokes, using SwiftUI integrated with C++ and Bazel.

 # Repository Contents: